 REYVOW is the first and only medicine of its kind.

 When you get a migraine attack, the nerves in your brain get overexcited and trigger pain signals.

 REYVOW is believed to fight your migraine by targeting and activating 5-HT1F receptors.
 These receptors are found inside and outside of the brain.

 Although it's unknown exactly how REYVOW works, it's believed that when the 5-HT1F receptors are activated, they block pain signals.
 The exact role 5-HT1F receptors play in migraine is unclear.

 Select Safety Information

-Some people who take medicines like REYVOW for the acute treatment of migraine attacks for 10 or more days each month have worse headaches (medication overuse headache).
-If your headaches get worse, your doctor may decide to stop your treatment.
+People who take medicines to treat a migraine when it happens (acute treatments such as REYVOW) for 10 or more days each month can sometimes get worse headaches.
+If your headaches get worse, your doctor may stop your treatment.

 REYVOW can cause serious side effects, including: